qitianshi/tyros/Lesson 1/README.md

 If the instructions are wrong or their order is messed up, you wouldn't get a delicious cake!
 Writing programs is like writing a recipe.
 You must write exactly the correct instructions, and in the right order, to make your computer do what you want.

+To make sure Python understands what we're telling it to do, we must follow correct syntax.
+Syntax is like the grammar of programming languages — it defines a set of rules we must follow when we write our code.

 ## `print()`
 We can use `print()` to output something.